smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 Finally, the `house` function returns the house of an address.

-In order to have a list of the house's names, you will create the `getHouseName` function, which will be called in the `house` function.
+To have a list of the house's names, create the `getHouseName` function that is called in the `house` function.

 ```solidity
 // SPDX-License-Identifier: MIT